Learning from Human Directional Corrections: Introduction

 \subsection{Contributions}

-This paper develops a new method to learn a robot objective function incrementally from human's directional corrections.
-Compared to the existing methods above, the distinctions and contributions of the proposed method are stated as follows.
+To give readers a high-level picture of the proposed method, we show an overview in Fig. \ref{figure_algorithm}.
+We claim the following contributions of the proposed method.

-\begin{itemize} \item[1)] The proposed method learns a robot control objective function only using the \emph{direction information} of human's corrections.
-It only requires that a correction, regardless of magnitude, has a direction of incrementally improving robot's current motion.
-As we will later show in Sections \ref{section_problem} and \ref{experiment_compare}, the feasible corrections that satisfy such a requirement always account for half of the entire input space, making it more flexible for a human user to choose corrections from.
+\begin{itemize} \item[(I)] The proposed method learns an objective function from human \emph{directional corrections}.
+It only requires that a correction, regardless of its magnitude, points in a direction of improving robot motion.
+As we will show in Sections \ref{section_problem} and \ref{experiment_compare}, the allowable corrections that satisfy this requirement always account for half of the input space, making it more flexible for users to choose corrections from.
+Also, unlike existing methods, the proposed method directly learns from sparse directional corrections without a \emph{pre-processing} step of creating an `intended' trajectory. \item[(II)] The proposed learning algorithm has strong theoretical foundations.
+First, the proposed learning method is based on the cutting plane technique, which has straightforward geometric interpretations, as shown in Fig. \ref{figure_algorithm}.
+Second, we have established the theoretical results to show the convergence of the method towards finding the true objective function induced by all corrections. \end{itemize}

-\item[2)] Unlike existing learning techniques which usually require an intermediate setup/process to obtain a human indented trajectory, the proposed method learns a control objective function \emph{directly from directional corrections}.
-The directional corrections can be \emph{sparse}, i.e., the corrections only applied at some time instances within the time horizon of robot's motion.

-\item[3)] The proposed learning algorithm is developed based on the cutting plane technique, which has a straightforward intuitive geometric interpretation.
-We have established the theoretical results to show the convergence of the learned objective function to the human's implicit one.